ndf-zz/asfv1/README.md

 	TARGET2:			; target on its own line
 	tarGET3:	and	0x12	; all three targets point to this instruction

-Use of an already defined LABEL for a target will result in a parse error:
+Use of an already defined label for a target will result in a parse error:

 	EQU	error	-1
 	error:	or	0x800000

 	parse error: Target ERROR already assigned on line ...

-Target labels are not assigned values until parsing is complete, so they can only be used as a destination for a
+Target labels are not assigned values until parsing is complete and they can only be used as a destination for a
 [skip instruction](#skp-conditions-offset).
 For example, the following attempt to offset from a target generates a parse error: